DBraun/audiotree/docs/source/index.rst

 Acknowledgments
 ---------------

-AudioTree is inspired by `AudioTools <https://github.com/descriptinc/audiotools/>`_.
+AudioTree is inspired by `AudioTools`_.
 Thank you!

 Citation
 ---------------